10DLC outbound SMS registration tips

 Help message example:

 "Thank you for reaching out to [brand name].
-For support, visit [link to your website], call us at [phone number], or email us at [email address] for support.
-Reply STOP to opt out."
+Please call us at [phone number] or email us at [email address] for support.
+Reply STOP to opt-out."

 Contact us

-If you have any questions or need further assistance with the 10DLC registration you can or check out our other guides (take me there) or contact our Support Team.
+If you have any questions or need further assistance with the 10DLC registration process, you can check out our other guides (take me there) or contact our Support Team.